RogerTeruel/port-scanner-python/README.md

+#Port Scanner in Python
+A simple TCP port scanner built in Python.
+This tool allows you to scan a user-defined host across a specified range of ports.

+#Features

+- Fast scanning using sockets
+- Custom port range support
+- Displays open ports
+- Commented and educational code

+#Requirements
+Python 3.12 or higher

+No external libraries required

+# How to run the scanner from PowerShell (Windows)
+Open PowerShell: Press Win + S, type PowerShell, and launch the application.

+#Navigate to the directory where the script is located
+For example, if the file is on your desktop inside a folder called new_projects:

+cd "C:\Users\YOUR_USERNAME\Desktop\new_projects"

+#Run the script with arguments:

+python port_scanner.py 127.0.0.1 1 1024

+127.0.0.1 → Target IP address (you can use localhost) 1 → Starting port
+1024 → Ending port

+# Requirements
+Python must be installed and added to the system PATH.

+Run from PowerShell, CMD, or any compatible terminal.
 # Port Scanner en Python

 Escáner de puertos TCP simple hecho en Python.
 Esta herramienta permite escanear un host definido por el usuario en un rango de puertos determinado.